HowProgrammingWorks/Book/.github/ISSUE_TEMPLATE/feature_request.md

 assignees: ''
 ---

-**Please describe your proposal.** A clear and concise description of what do you want to see in this book.
+**Please describe your proposal.** A clear and concise description of what you want to see in this book.

 **Describe alternatives you've considered** A clear and concise description of any alternative ideas you've considered.